 We look forward to hearing from you and, after the situation has improved, to welcoming you on campus!

-Yes, though only for short visits.
+Yes, though students are encouraged to keep their visits short and conduct as much work as possible from off campus.
 Until further notice, the building is accessible ONLY via

 - the main courtyard entrance

 and is restricted to individuals with a valid Bucerius ID card.

 Individuals visiting campus are required to wear facial protection covering both the mouth and nose while in public areas, including hallways, seminar rooms and restrooms.
 Masks and facial protection may be removed while seated at individual workspaces (including in the library).
 When moving about the building, individuals are asked to keep right (right-hand traffic flow) to facilitate maintaining safe distances from others.
 Campus visitors must maintain a distance of at least 1.5 meters from persons who do not reside in the same household.

 Turn your smartphone into a warning system and help disrupt chains of infection: learn more about the Corona-Warn-App, a tool that can help you to determine whether you have come into contact with an infected person and are at risk of infection.

 We are monitoring developments closely and exchanging regularly in video conferences with all department heads.